lfarizav/geneticalgorithm/README.md

 1. Use `gcc -o algorithm test_algorithm.c algorithm.c population.c individual.c -lm` to build the executable.
 2. Use `./algorithm` to run the algorithm.

-Note: This code do not use SSE2/AVX intrinsic instruction (SIMD).
+Note: This code do not use SSE2/AVX intrinsic instructions (SIMD).

 ## Results